Notice to Contractors Regarding New Requirements for Home Improvement Contracts - Home Improvement Commission

-All contracts must include the contractor's telephone number, the MHIC webpage, and a notice describing protections available through MHIC, as well as a homeowner's right to request that the contractor purchase a performance bond to cover additional losses not available through the Guaranty Fund (the contractor is not obligated to pay for the bond).
-Also, new regulations authorize MHIC to issue civil citations in the amounts of $500 to $2,000 for violations of the contract requirements.
+All contracts must include MHIC's telephone number, the MHIC webpage, and a notice describing protections available through MHIC, as well as a homeowner's right to request that the contractor purchase a performance bond to cover additional losses not available through the Guaranty Fund (the contractor is not obligated to pay for the bond).
+Also, regulations authorize MHIC to issue civil citations in the amounts of $500 to $2,000 for violations of the contract requirements.

 Contract Must Be in Writing

 Each home improvement contract must be in writing and must be legible.
 Contractors cannot accept a deposit or payment from a homeowner until the contract is signed by each party to the contract.
 Also, the contract must describe each document that it incorporates, such as an architect's drawings or a building permit.
 The homeowner must receive a signed copy of the contract prior to the work starting.

 Information That is Required to be in Contracts: Contractor's Name, Address, Telephone Number & MHIC License Number

 A home improvement contract must contain the contractor's name, address, telephone number, and MHIC license number.

 If a salesperson solicited or sold the home improvement contract, then each salesperson's name and license number must appear on the contract.
 Either the salesperson or the contractor shall sign the contract.